ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 8.2 SSL/TLS and Mutual SSL

 The GraphQL listener can connect or interact with a secured client.
-The `graphql:ListenerSecureSocket` configuration of the listener exposes the secure connection related configurations.
+The `graphql:ListenerSecureSocket` configuration of the listener exposes the secure connection-related configurations.

 #### 8.2.1 SSL/TLS